-UTM undoubtedly provided me with a solid foundation to build upon in graduate school.
-One of the most influential classes I took while at UTM was an applied behavior analysis class with Dr. Gary E. Brown.
+UTM undoubtedly provided me with a solid foundation upon which to build in graduate school.
+One of the most influential classes I took while at UTM was an applied behavior analysis class with Dr. Gary Brown.
+This class helped me realize I wanted to work with children with autism… and how rewarding that has been!
 This class was a great introduction to managing observation data and using it to make data-based decisions.
-Additionally, when I began graduate school at Mississippi State (master's in Clinical Psychology), I noticed that my training at UTM put me ahead of my classmates.
+Additionally, when I began graduate school at Mississippi State (earning a master's degree in clinical psychology), I noticed that my training at UTM put me ahead of my classmates.
 I was also very fortunate to work with Dr. Buckelew on various research projects and even presented at a several conferences.
-Lastly, I found that the experimental classes with Dr. Angie MacKewn provided me with not only a solid foundation in data analysis, but also helped me significantly in graduate school.
+Lastly, I found that the experimental classes with Dr. Angie MacKewn provided me not only with a solid foundation in data analysis, but also helped me significantly in graduate school.

 My major piece of advice to future students is to take advantage of everything the program has to offer.
-The faculty is comprised of caring, knowledgeable practitioners that have a wealth of knowledge and are waiting to share it with you!
-If you take the time to listen, learn, and go above and beyond the expectations, you will be exceptionally prepared for graduate school in various psychology programs.
-I am constantly running into those that graduated from UTM, with a psychology degree, at conferences and we all reminisce about our time at UTM and wouldn't trade it for the world.
+Ask questions!
+The faculty is comprised of caring, knowledgeable practitioners who have a wealth of knowledge and are waiting to share it with you!
+If you take the time to listen, learn and go above and beyond expectations, you will be exceptionally prepared for graduate school in various psychology programs.
+I am constantly running into those that graduated from UTM with a psychology degree at conferences, and we all reminisce about our time at UTM and wouldn't trade it for the world.
 I am a proud graduate from the psychology program at UTM.